MicrosoftDocs/windows-itpro-docs/education/windows/set-up-school-pcs-whats-new.md

 The previously mentioned provisioning problem was resolved, so the Set up School PCs app once again supports Windows 10, version 1903 and later.
 The Windows 10 settings that were removed are now back in the app.

 ### Device rename made optional for Azure AD joined devices
 When you set up your Azure AD join devices in the Set up School PCs app, you no longer need to rename your devices.
-Set up School PCs will let you keep existing device names.
+You can keep existing device names.

 ## Week of May 23, 2019